jmmv-forestry/website/_posts/2015-06-06-get-a-handle-on-email-subscriptions.md

 Three years ago, I was not able to answer these two simple questions when I decided to move my email account to our new family-owned domain.
 Today?
 I trivially can, and so can you.

 The process to track the services you have registered to is a rigorous but easy one: **the key idea is to define filters to label the messages of each individual subscription with the name of the service they belong to.** Doing this leaves you with a collection of labels that represents the set of services you have handed your email address out to.
-As an added benefit, you will also always be able to know _why_ a certain piece of email is reaching your inbox&mdash;and possibly help cut down unsolicited email.
+As an added benefit, you will also always be able to know _why_ a certain piece of email is reaching your inbox---and possibly help cut down unsolicited email.

 The practical aspects in this post are for GMail but don't let that shy you away from reading: the theory and processes described in here apply equally to all major email providers including Outlook.com and Apple's iCloud.